frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

     ##

-This solution is fine, however we have to do some shuffling of the letter and what feels like a bit of a hack in differentiating between the two situations of having a letter or not when reaching it.
+This solution is fine, however we have to do some shuffling around of the letter to deal with.
+It also feels a bit like a hack in differentiating between the two situations of having a letter or not when transitioning to the couch.

 As this is a common situation, it would be nice to have a more elegant way to deal with it.
 Event forwarding provides just that solution.